 “Consolidated with Abington School District v.
 Schempp (1963), it was heard by the United States Supreme Court, which ruled that official Bible-reading in American public schools was unconstitutional.
 The Supreme Court had prohibited officially sponsored prayer in schools in Engel v.
 Vitale (1962) on similar grounds.”

-As I continued down the hall, I thought of our nation’s earlier way of life, the time before memories of righteous living had nearly faded.
-It was a time when every family, whether they attended church or not, was still guided, to a degree, by biblical teachings.
-For Christian living, adhering to godly teachings, was once a community way of life.
-For daily examples of praying and adhering to God’s teachings were ever present.
-It was a time when a Bible on a teacher’s desk was as common as a cup of coffee.
+As I continued down the hallway, I was grateful for what I had witnessed in and around my hometown during the 50’s and 60’s.
+At that time most everyone, whether they attended church or not, were still guided in some degree by biblical teachings.
+For trying to adhere to godly teachings were nearly a community way of life.
+For daily examples of prayer and living out God’s teachings were ever present.
+It was a time when a Bible on a teacher’s desk was not considered out of place.

-The next morning, I added to the very top of my prayer list the reinstatement of prayer and Bible reading in our nation’s public schools.
+At home the next morning, at the very top of my prayer list, I scribbled down that prayer and Bible reading be reinstated in our nation’s public schools.
 Did I feel silly?
-Yes, even though our Lord says, “Nothing is impossible for Him,” it seemed impossible.
+Yes, even though our Lord says, “Nothing is impossible for Him, it seemed impossible.”

-Over the following years, I believed that my request was a solitary one…until…the annual National Day of Prayer Breakfast at the Park Place here in Traverse City.
-Before it ended, we gathered in groups of two or three to pray.
-That morning, in my group, my eyes are watering as I type this, a stranger to me prayed, “Please return prayer to our public schools.”
+Over the following years, I believed that my request was a solitary one…until…the annual National Day of Prayer Breakfast at the Park Place Dome here in Traverse City.
+Before the meeting closed, everyone gathered in groups of two or three to pray.
+I was partnered with one other woman, a stranger to me, but she did not remain a stranger for long.
+A few minutes into our prayer time, the woman prayed, “Please return prayer to our public schools.”

+What!
+What?
 I am not alone in this!
-There must be others… perhaps hundreds, maybe thousands.
+There ARE others seeking a return to prayer?
+Perhaps there are hundreds, maybe thousands?
+The woman had been praying my same prayer for years.
 The request no longer seemed silly, no longer impossible.
-Maybe our nation’s children will once again be blessed by a nation which is “under God.”
+Maybe our children will once again be blessed to live in a nation which lives ‘under God.’